2-Types of Sources

 Finding Data in Articles, Books, Web Pages, and More

 When searching for data in books and articles and on web pages, terms such as statistics or data may or may not be useful search terms.
 That’s because many writers don’t use those terms in their scholarly writing.
 They tend to use the words findings or results when talking about the data that could be useful to you.
-In addition, statistics is a separate discipline and using that term will turn up lots of journals in that area, which won’t be helpful to you.
+In addition, statistics is a separate discipline, and using that term will turn up lots of journals in that area, which won’t be helpful to you.
 So use the search terms data and statistics with caution, especially when searching library catalogs.
 (See information on the Library Catalog.
-More information on searching is at Precision Searching.)
+More information on searching is in Chapter 4 Precision Searching.)

 Depending on your research question, you may need to gather data from multiple sources to get everything you need to answer your research question and make your argument for it.
-(See Making an Argument.)
+(See Chapter 9, Making an Argument.)

 Finding Data, Data Depositories, and Directories